Flotation Machines Guide: Basics, Working Process, and Key Industry Insights

 What is the main purpose of a flotation machine?

-A flotation machine is used to separate valuable minerals from waste material by using air bubbles and chemical reactions.
-It is widely applied in mining and wastewater treatment.
+A flotation machine separates valuable minerals from waste using air bubbles and chemical reactions.
+It is widely used in mining and wastewater treatment.

 How does flotation differ from other separation methods?

-Flotation relies on surface chemistry and buoyancy, unlike methods such as gravity separation or magnetic separation, which depend on physical properties.
+Flotation relies on surface chemistry and buoyancy, unlike gravity or magnetic separation, which depend on physical properties.

 What industries use flotation machines?